Erich Correns (chemist)

-Erich Paul Hubert Correns (12 May 1896 – 18 May 1981) was a German chemist and president of the National Front of the German Democratic Republic.
+Erich Paul Hubert Correns (12 May 1896 – 18 May 1981) was a German chemist and president of the National Front of the German Democratic Republic (East Germany).

 Life

 Correns was born in 1896 in Tübingen.
 His father was biologist Carl Correns.
 After attending grammar school in Leipzig and Münster, he completed his military service.
 He took part in the First World War, where he met Richard Sorge.
 From 1918 to 1922 he studied chemistry, botany and physics at the universities in Berlin and Tübingen.
 He earned his doctorate and worked from 1922 to 1924 as an assistant at the Kaiser Wilhelm Institute for Chemistry in Berlin and at the Kaiser Wilhelm Institute for Leather Research in Dresden, headed by Max Bergmann.

 In 1925 Correns took up a job as an industrial chemist at I.G.
 Farben in Elberfeld and in 1931 became head of the acetyl cellulose plant in Elberfeld.
 In 1933 he was appointed head of the copper and artificial silk factory in Dormagen.
 From 1937 he was in charge of the establishment of Zellwolle- und Kunstseide GmbH in Rudolstadt-Schwarza in Thuringia.
 Following measures by the authorities, he resigned as operations manager in 1939 and became a consulting chemist at Thüringische Zellwolle AG and the rayon-rayon ring.
 His Jewish wife was arrested on May 24, 1944, while on a business trip by Correns and died a day later in the Gestapo prison on Petersberg in Erfurt.
 The two children were not taken to the concentration camp.
 For this reason, and because of his distrust of the role that old Nazis still had in west Germany after the war, Correns, who was never a communist, took part in the construction of East Germany.